1r1di0us/CPSC585-G2/README.md

 tank game!!!

+A childrens themed tank free for all.

+Developers:
 When starting up, the build folders created (Debug and Release) are missing some crucial components.
 They could not be uploaded to GitHub as they were too large.
 I have uploaded them to google drive in the correctly named folders.